vanjohnson879/frontline-cloud-doc/content/reference/user/dedicated_ips/index.md

 Please provide:
 - Organization SLUG
-- Desired number of dedicated IPs per region
+- Desired number of dedicated IPs per location
 - Contact Email
 - GitHub username
 A sales person will contact you.
 {{< /alert >}}

 The Dedicated IPs table shows your available dedicated IP addresses.
-Each one belongs to a specific pool.
+Each one belongs to a specific location.

 ## Usage

-You can enable the use of dedicated IPs when [configuring simulation pools]({{< ref "../simulations#step-3-pools-configuration" >}}).
+You can enable the use of dedicated IPs when [configuring simulation locations]({{< ref "../simulations#step-3-locations-configuration" >}}).

-When starting a run of a simulation configured to use dedicated IPs, if you have enough dedicated IPs available to satisfy the size of the configured pools, they will be reserved for the run duration.
+When starting a run of a simulation configured to use dedicated IPs, if you have enough dedicated IPs available to satisfy the size of the configured locations, they will be reserved for the run duration.
 If you don’t have enough dedicated IPs available, the run won't start.